Wschowa: Early modern period

 In 1512, a conference took place in Wschowa with the participation of representatives of Poland, Bohemia, Saxony, the Duchy of Pomerania and large Polish cities such as Kraków, Poznań and Gdańsk over an ongoing trade conflict with the city of Wrocław.

 Since the mid-16th century, Wschowa was one of the centres of the Protestant Reformation in Poland.
+The Protestants took over the local parish church, however, by decree of King Sigismund III Vasa of 1602, it was restored to the Catholics, and a new Protestant church was built in 1604.
 In the early 17th century, a new Latin school was founded.
 Wschowa was a retreat for religious refugees from adjacent Lower Silesia during the Thirty Years' War.
 In the 1630s, starost Hieronim Radomicki founded the New Town for the refugees to the north of Wschowa.
 In the 17th century, Italian Niccolo Bacaralli established in Wschowa the first paint manufacture in Poland.